fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.

 As a first step, I decided to convert the images to grayscale, because in the paper [Trafﬁc Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) the authors mentioned, that they had better results of their CNN model with grayscale images.
+Although, using grayscale showed no significant effect during training, I kept the grayscaling step because it reduces the number of weights in the first network layer.

 ![alt text][grayscale]